 All graduating students shall comport themselves in a thoroughly professional manner throughout the graduation ceremony.
-Students will be handed a diploma cover at one end of the ceremonial stage and then proceed across the stage.
+Graduates will already be wearing their hood for the roll call and will be handed a diploma cover at one end of the ceremonial stage, then proceed across the stage and down the stairs to be directed to the photo area.
+Guest hooding is not permitted.
 There shall be no overtly demonstrative conduct by students as they cross the stage.
-Any student who fails to honor these standards will be addressed by the Provost and his/her receipt of the diploma may be delayed.
+Any student who fails to honor these standards will be addressed by the Provost and their receipt of the diploma may be delayed.

-2.6.7.
+2.4.24.
 ONLINE LEARNING REGULATIONS